marqueslu/series-calculator/README.md

 ------------

 Obs.
-The API is returning some release dates as 'Invalid date', so the application isn't doing the calculation for this series.
+The API is returning some release dates as 'Invalid date', so the application will not do the calculation for this series.
-This only happens with the serie 'Young Sheldon'.
+This only happens with the series 'Young Sheldon'.